NelsonSZZ/sMRI_Skills/OASIS_Data-set_R_demo/OASIS-1_Linear_Model.md

 # Intro

 As a general note, every statistical test is a linear model asking: "does knowing X help me predict Y, beyond chance?"
 With this, all statistical test answers the same question, just different data shapes.

 Instead of just a general correlational test, that tells you the strength of the relationship, models shows you the size of that relationship.

-# What is the scientific question?
-## Does Brain Volume Decline with Age?
+# Scientific Question: Does Brain Volume Decline with Age?

 nWBV (normalised whole brain volume) as our outcome and Age as our predictor